Dr Deena Gendoo BSc, MRes, PhD

 B15 2TT

-Dr Deena Gendoo is an Associate Professor in Computational Biology at the Institute of Cancer and Genomic Sciences.
+Dr Deena Gendoo is an Associate Professor in Computational Biology at the Department of Cancer and Genomic Sciences.
 Dr Gendoo obtained her PhD in 2012 at McGill University in Canada, and completed her postdoctorate fellowship at the Princess Margaret Cancer Centre in Canada.
 Over the course of her career, she has developed extensive expertise in bioinformatics and computational biology, applied to cancer research and neurodegenerative diseases.

 Dr Gendoo’s interdisciplinary background and expertise, in both biology and computer science, provide her with unique perspectives to embark on future research directions that bridge the disciplines of transcriptomics, pharmacogenomics, and structural bioinformatics.
 Her research program focuses on translational bioinformatics and integrative approaches towards characterization of preclinical disease models (organoids, xenografts, GEMMs) and their application in personalized therapy.
 One of her research axes focuses on elucidating the molecular pathogenesis of in vitro and in vivo pre-clinical disease models (xenografts, organoids, GEMMs), and developing reliable and quantifiable frameworks for matching model systems to their human counterparts.
 In tandem, Dr Gendoo will also focus on developing translational and pharmacogenomics approaches that harness these disease models for therapeutics.